Antix-Development/SOS/postmortem.md

 Having to rethink many different aspects of the project was a good learning experience and I am sure that I will look at future programming problems from a different angle from now on.

 Overall I'm very pleased with what I managed to accomplish in one month on my own.
 Somehow I managed to produce most of a 2D game engine, half a civilization type game prototype, and a full feature shoot-em-up.

+Given more time (my new catch-phrase) I would..

+- Improve the particle system to include emitters, be able to fade in and scale in, and have gravity effects.

+- Tweak the enemy attributes and difficulty scaling.

+- Tweak existing sound effects and add new ones, especially for highscore achievement.

+- Add a few more visual effects like smoke trails for missiles and the like.

+- Implement some really cheap and nasty procedurally generated music.

+- Improve the background generator to use 8-bit bit-masking if the 13Kb size limit wouldn't be exceeded.

 As an aside, my partner Claire and I came to Rarotonga (a tropical paciic island) for a five week holiday at the end of July.
 Not long afterwards, New Zealand went into pandemic lock-down mode and we found ourselves here for much longer than we had planned.